 - The space between the roadway and the building face has been carefully designed as part of the proposed Right-of-Way design for Bank Street - On a street with commercial character, it notes to provide maximum hard surfaces.
-This was achieved, in addition to the provision of planted trees at the north and south ends with curbed planting areas along the inset middle portion of the public realm space. - Parking, loading, and servicing are incorporated into the building. - Vehicular activity is routed through the building, away from the main active area of Bank Street, with an ingress from the Riverside Drive westbound and egress onto Riverside Drive eastbound. - The main pedestrian entrances for both the residential lobby and the limited service hotel lobby, in addition to the non-residential use, are all fronting to Bank Street and exit directly onto the pedestrian hard surface.
+This was achieved, in addition to the provision of planted trees at the north and south ends with a proposed parkette and public art.
+There are benches as well as bicycle parking. - Parking, loading, and servicing are incorporated into the building. - Vehicular activity is routed through the building, away from the main active area of Bank Street, with an ingress from the Riverside Drive westbound and egress onto Riverside Drive eastbound. - The main pedestrian entrances for both the residential lobby and the limited service hotel lobby, in addition to the non-residential use, are all fronting to Bank Street or at the prominent corners and exit directly onto the pedestrian hard surface.